apache/airflow/docs/apache-airflow-providers-amazon/operators/emr_eks.rst

 You can also optionally provide configuration overrides such as Spark, Hive, or Log4j properties as well as monitoring configuration that sends Spark logs to S3 or Cloudwatch.

-In the example, we show how to use use the AWS Glue data catalog and send logs to the ``/aws/emr-eks-spark`` log group in CloudWatch.
+In the example, we show how to add an ``applicationConfiguration`` to use the AWS Glue data catalog and ``monitoringConfiguration`` to send logs to the ``/aws/emr-eks-spark`` log group in CloudWatch.
+Refer to the `EMR on EKS guide <https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/emr-eks-jobs-CLI.html#emr-eks-jobs-parameters>`__ for more details on job configuration.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_emr_eks_job.py
     :language: python